22/11/2024

 Before buying a failing company, it’s vital to check everything about it.
 This includes looking at the market and legal stuff.
 Buying these companies is often quick.
 Asset deals can close in just days.
 It’s key for buyers to look at things like the company’s reputation and customer lists.
 These are very valuable.

-Distressed company evaluation
+distressed company evaluation

 Looking into a company you want to buy is not as deep when time is short.
 Buyers must watch out for debts and claims that could come with the deal.
 Share deals could mean waiting longer and dealing with more tax rules.
 So, understanding the Enterprise Act 2002 and the FCA’s rules is a must.